 Vacancy can be a significant cost to investors, particularly leveraged owners that continue to make loan payments without bringing income from the property.
 Beyond having a qualified property management company, there are some capital expenditures that reduce the time it takes to rent a vacant property, including some relatively inexpensive updates between renters.

-To learn more about how you can maximize NOI at your property, contact MYND.
+To learn more about how you can maximize at your property, contact MYND.